lago-project/lago/README.templates.md

 Template is a versioned disk image for VMs in the testing framework.
 Templates allow having pre-initialized data inside the machine from the first boot.
-Furthermore, the 1st disk of all VMs has to be based a template (at the moment) to allow it booting into a working environment right away.
+Furthermore, the 1st disk of all VMs has to be based on a template (at the moment) to allow it to boot properly into a working environment right away.

-Template itself is a collection of *template versions* that can be used for a similar goal (e.g. one such template might be 'centos7_host', a template based on CentOS7 and with most of the dependencies of VDSM pre-installed).
+The template itself is a collection of *template versions* that can be used for a similar goal (e.g. one such template might be 'centos7_host', a template based on CentOS7 and with most of the dependencies of VDSM pre-installed).
 Having different version allows updating the template (by adding newer